wallix/PEPS/README.md

 PEPS is an email, file sharing and collaboration server that intends to fullfil the need for high-quality on-premises software that could rival with top-notch SaaS products such as Gmail or Dropbox, and innovate with new features.

+PEPS is built to be extensible thanks to complete APIs and we aim at creating an ecosystem of compatible apps and services.

 Please read more [about PEPS](http://github.com/MLstate/PEPS/wiki/About) and its [roadmap](http://github.com/MLstate/PEPS/wiki/Roadmap).
 We also have a [FAQ](http://github.com/MLstate/PEPS/wiki/FAQ).

 # Installation guide